Bolesław Orliński

+Biography

 He was born on the family estate in Niwerka, Podolia (now Niverka, Kamianets-Podilskyi Raion, Khmelnytskyi Oblast, Ukraine).
 During World War I he was commissioned in the Russian Army, and fought in an infantry regiment on the German front, becoming an NCO.
 In 1918 he joined the newly formed Polish 1st Corps of Gen. Józef Dowbór-Muśnicki.
 When the corps was disarmed by the Germans in May 1918 he went to Ukraine and briefly served in the army of the Ukrainian People's Republic.
 He returned to Poland after independence and joined the Polish Army.
 He served in the cavalry during the Polish-Soviet war, and then volunteered for the air force.

 He completed pilot training in Bydgoszcz and Grudziądz and in 1923 became an instructor in Grudziądz.